AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git/index.md

 {% include "toc.md" %}

-## CRLF vs. LF: What Are Line Endings, Anyway?
+## What Are Line Endings?

-To *really* understand the problem of CRLF vs. LF line endings, we need to brush up on a bit of typesetting history.
+To *really* understand this problem of CRLF vs. LF line endings, we need to brush up on a bit of typesetting history.

 People use letters, numbers, and symbols to communicate with one another.
 It's how you're reading this post right now!
 But computers can only understand and work with *numbers*.
 Since the files on your computer consist of strings of human-readable characters, we need a system that allows us to convert back and forth between these two formats.
 The [Unicode standard](https://en.wikipedia.org/wiki/Unicode) is that system—it maps characters like `A` and `z` to numbers, bridging the gap between human languages and the language of computers.